harssh/zen_search/README.md

 ![Fields](fields.gif)

 - Visiting root path will lead you to users page and nav bar has links for organization and tickets.
-- First select box can be used to sect the column you would like to search.
+- First select box can be used to select the column you would like to search.
 - Second drop box will give you predicate/conditions to apply.
 - Please enter required search value in Value text field.
 - To search blank/empty value please use predicate `is blank` and value as `true`